English 1C » Summer 2019 » Midterm Exam

 In the text, the author uses the example of contact lenses to describe how different people have differing interpretations of external stimuli.
 The contact lenses act as a...

-A. barrier to reality.
+A. filter to select and shape reality.

 B. metaphor for reality.

-C. stimulus for reality.
+D. stimulus for reality.

 Question #29